Princess Margaret Cancer Foundation

 Finances

-PMCF’s funding reserves of $639.3m include $152.0m in donor endowments.
-Excluding donor-endowed funds, the foundation’s reserves can cover annual grants spending at the F2020 level for 3.5 years.
-PMCF’s funding reserves do not include a $14.0m graduate student endowment fund held by the University of Toronto for the benefit of graduate and PhD students conducting research at Princess Margaret Cancer Centre.
+PMCF has reserve funds of $884.2m, of which $214.3 is donor endowed.
+Excluding donor-endowed funds, the charity’s reserves can cover almost four years and 11 months of annual grant costs.
+Its funding reserves do not include a $17.9m endowment fund held by the University of Toronto for the benefit of graduate students conducting research at PMCC.

-This charity report is an update that has been sent to Princess Margaret Cancer Foundation for review.
-Comments and edits may be forthcoming.
+Charity Intelligence has sent this update to Princess Margaret Cancer Foundation for review.
+Changes and edits may be forthcoming.

 Financial Review